Retamev/DocToMermaid/SECURITY.md

 ## 🚨 Reporting a Vulnerability

-We take the security of DocToMermaid seriously.
+We take the security of Trama seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ### 📧 How to Report